MG Taylor History and Business Model

 The focus of this method is the creation and use of ValueWebs - which many now believe to be a critical organizing principle for effective participation in the new economy - and, the employment of Group Genius by those ValueWebs.

-Over the years, MG Taylor has conceived and designed this organizational strategy, build the processes and tools to support it, the environments for it to act in, and has become an example “of one” by the execution of its own organizational structure.
+Over the years, MG Taylor has conceived and designed this organizational strategy, build the processes and tools to support it, the environments for it to act in, and has become an example of one by the execution of its own organizational structure.

 This pioneering effort has involved a great of deal design and planning, significant trial and error and a few false starts.
 MG Taylor, and its various affiliate enterprises, has been a lab for both discovering and executing a new enterprise strategy.